Product

 ltv2

-From here, you can reach out to them and ask if they’d be open to doing a short interview to learn more about how they use the product and get feedback.
+From here, you can ask them if they’d be open to doing a short interview to learn more about how they use the product and get feedback.

 Here’s an example of what your email might look like: